phil-mansfield/shellfish/doc/tutorial.md

         shellfish coord |
         shellfish shell > my_output.dat

-This is what typical call look like.
-But to run them, we still need to know how to write

 ### Config File Input

 Every Shellfish config file has the same basic form: